slexisvn/query_engine/docs/03-optimizer/27-dependent-joins-and-decorrelation.md

 ## Exercises

+### Understand

+The outer rows contain customer keys [1, 1, 2].
+Why can a domain relation use [1, 2] while the final result still needs both outer rows with key 1?

+### Practice

-1. Reproduce the two opening plans.
+1. **Observe.** Reproduce the two opening plans.
 Then change `>` back to `=` but move the correlation into the `SELECT` list of the subquery instead of its `WHERE`, and predict which domain is chosen before running it.

-2. Write a correlated subquery that returns the two most expensive orders per customer with `LIMIT 2` and confirm the `ROW_NUMBER` gate.
+2. **Observe.** Write a correlated subquery that returns the two most expensive orders per customer with `LIMIT 2` and confirm the `ROW_NUMBER` gate.
 Then add `OFFSET 1` and read the gate again.

-3. Make the correlating column nullable and find a query where the plan uses `nullSafeEquals` and one where it does not.
+3. **Extend (optional).** Make the correlating column nullable and find a query where the plan uses `nullSafeEquals` and one where it does not.
 Explain the difference from `rejectsNullDomain`.

-4. Add `SET_OP` handling that allows both sides to be correlated in `branchesAreLiftable`, then find out from `pushSetOp` why it is currently refused.
+4. **Extend (optional).** Add `SET_OP` handling that allows both sides to be correlated in `branchesAreLiftable`, then find out from `pushSetOp` why it is currently refused.

-5. Instrument `chooseDomain` to log which domain it picked, then run the whole corpus in `tests/e2e/subquery-unnesting-differential.test.ts`.
+5. **Extend (optional).** Instrument `chooseDomain` to log which domain it picked, then run the whole corpus in `tests/e2e/subquery-unnesting-differential.test.ts`.
 What fraction of correlated queries need the materialized path?

+### Hints and expected observations

+The domain avoids repeating dependent work for an identical key.
+Joining results back must preserve the outer input's multiplicity, not replace it with the distinct domain.

 ## Recap